Kloudless/meeting-scheduler/README.md

     actual meeting window ID.
     - Example: [Customize the event URL format](#customize-the-event-url-format)
   - `meetingWindowId`: _Optional (default: null)_: String
-    If specified, the scheduler will launched in Edit mode to edit provided Meeting Window.
+    If specified, the scheduler will launch in Edit mode to edit the provided Meeting Window.
 Users can also delete this Meeting Window from the view.
     Note that `accountToken` is required for edit mode.
   - `afterSubmit`: _Optional (default: see below)_: String
     - An object to specify the behavior after a Meeting Window is created/updated/deleted:
       - `showResult`: _Optional (default: true)_: Boolean
         If true, a result page will be displayed.
-Otherwise, the scheduler is destroyed, you will need to use the [submitMeetingWindow](#submitmeetingwindow) or [deleteMeetingWindow](#deletemeetingwindow) event to catch the result.
+Otherwise, the scheduler is destroyed, and you will need to use the [submitMeetingWindow](#submitmeetingwindow) or [deleteMeetingWindow](#deletemeetingwindow) event to catch the result.
       - `actions`: _Optional (default: ['close'])_: Array
-        A list of available actions for users to choose, supported actions
+        A list of available actions for users to choose from.
+Supported actions
         include:
-        - `'close'`: Close and destroy the scheduler
+        - `'close'`: Close and destroy the scheduler.
         - `'restart'`: Go back and create another Meeting Window.
 Note that this is not supported in the Edit Mode.

 - `schedule`: _Required for the Schedule View_: Object
-  Options to launch the Schedule View, available options:
+  Options to launch the Schedule View.
+Available options:
   - `meetingWindowId`: _Required_: String
     The Meeting Window ID .
     - Example: [Launch the Schedule View](#launch-the-schedule-view)